getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/additional-data.md

 In the past, custom context was called "extra" and set via a method like setExtra(), which is deprecated.

 Custom data set using `setExtra` appears in the "Additional Data" section of an event.
-In contrast, each key set using `setContext` gets its own section on the issue page, with the section title being the key name.
+By contrast, each key set using `setContext` gets its own section on the issue page, with the section title being the key name.

 For more details about predefined and custom contexts, see the [full documentation on Context Interface]({%- link _documentation/development/sdk-dev/event-payloads/contexts.md -%}).